Peru Nolaskoain: Club career

 Born in Zumaia, Gipuzkoa, Basque Country, joined Athletic Bilbao's Lezama academy in 2015, from Antiguoko.
 On 13 June 2016, he was promoted to the farm team, but moved straight to the reserves.

 Nolaskoain made his senior debut on 21 August 2016, coming on as a first-half substitute for Tarsi and scoring his team's second in a 3–0 Segunda División B home win against UD Socuéllamos.
 During the 2018 pre-season, he was converted to a central defender by new first-team manager Eduardo Berizzo.

 Nolaskoain made his professional – and La Liga – debut on 20 August 2018, starting and scoring the opener in a 2–1 home win against CD Leganés.
 The following 9 August, after featuring sparingly with the main squad, he was loaned to Segunda División side Deportivo de La Coruña for one year.

 In July 2020, he suffered a serious ankle injury which kept him out for nearly 18 months.
 On 21 January 2022, he was loaned to second division side SD Amorebieta for the remainder of the campaign.

 On 26 August 2022, Nolaskoain moved to SD Eibar in the second division, on loan for one year; he featured regularly as they reached the promotion play-offs, losing out to local rivals Deportivo Alavés.
-Back to the Lions in July 2023, he only made two late substitute appearances in the league and two starts against lower-division opponents in the Copa del Rey, before returning to Eibar on a permanent three-and-a-half-year contact on 31 January 2024; Athletic retained a buy-back option and a bonus for Eibar gaining promotion to La Liga.
+Back to the Lions in July 2023, he only made two late substitute appearances in the league and two starts against lower-division opponents in the Copa del Rey, before returning to Eibar on a permanent three-and-a-half-year contract on 31 January 2024; Athletic retained a buy-back option and a bonus for Eibar gaining promotion to La Liga.